COMMONLY ASKED QUESTIONS AND ANSWERS FOR BECOMING A REAL ESTATE AGENT:

 Q: How long do I have to complete the exam?

 A: 4 hours time to complete exam.
 There are 2 sections of the exam - General & State.
-You must get a 70% to pass.
+You must get a 70% on each portion to pass.
 The exam is computer based and consists of 120 multiple choice questions.
-You will receive your score before leaving the testing site.
+Upon passing, you will receive your license.
+If you did not pass, you will receive your score before leaving the testing site.
+You will also see the areas of content which improvement is needed to help you study.

 Q: Are additional classes required to get or maintain my license?

 A: No additional classes are needed to get your license.
-Current licensees who are renewing their license must complete 12 hours of Continuing Education credits every two years.
+However, current licensees who are renewing their license must complete 12 hours of Continuing Education every two years.
 The CE credits can be earned via online education or in a classroom setting by a licensed real estate school.

 Q: Where do I take the state exam?